saratkavuru/TeamOxygen/Milestone3/README.md

 ### Few Notes:

-- The ansible-vault file should be named __credys.yml__ and the following credentials should be stored in as key:value pairs (DOTOKEN : 'xxx').
+- The ansible-vault file should be named __creds.yml__ and the following credentials should be stored in as key:value pairs (DOTOKEN : 'xxx').
   - AWSAccessKeyId
   - AWSSecretKey
   - git_username